arya-maz/osiris-core/cli/user-management/team-4.md

 # Sprint 1(Prototype API):
 - For Sprint 1, the prototype API created uses mock/hardcoded data and stores this data locally in JSON file.

-- 6 files were created:
+- 7 files were created:
     -  `osirisService.proto`: Defines the structure of the service, including the methods available and their parameters.
     - `users.py`: Defines all backend methods for user info and stores them in a JSON file.
     - `server.py`: Handles server side logic
     - `client.py`: Handles client side logic
     - `osirisService_pb2.py` and `osirisService_pb2_grpc.py`: Auto generated from compiling `osirisService.proto` file.
+    - `requirements.txt`: Used to install neccessary dependencies.

 ### Demo
 Compile `server.py`: